muratkilic1978/rock-paper-scissors-game/README.md

 ### Step 13 Determine the Winner
-Evaluate if the user's choice (playerChoice) is equal to the computer's choice (computerChoice).
-If so, display af console.log message that says it's draw.
-If the choices differ, check specific conditions for a user victory:
+Evaluate if the user's choice (playerChoice) is equal to the computer's choice (computerChoice).\
+If so, display af **console.log** message that says 'it's draw.'\
+If the choices differ, check specific conditions for a user victory:\
-User selects 'rock' and computer selects 'scissors'.
+User selects 'rock' and computer selects 'scissors'.\
-User selects 'paper' and computer selects 'rock'.
+User selects 'paper' and computer selects 'rock'.\
-User selects 'scissors' and computer selects 'paper'.If so, display a message indicating that the user wins.
-If none of the above conditions are met, it means the computer wins.
+User selects 'scissors' and computer selects 'paper'.\
+If so, display a message indicating that the user wins.\ If none of the above conditions are met, it means the computer wins.
-Write a console.log message indicating that the computer wins.
+Write a **console.log** message indicating that the computer wins.

 ### Step 14 Display plyarChoice and computerChoice
-After determining the winner, use console.log to display the choices made by the user and the computer.
+After determining the winner, use **console.log** to display the choices made by the user and the computer.

 ### Step 15 Call the function playGame
-Place your cursor outside the playGame function and start the game by calling playGame function.
+Place your cursor outside the **playGame** function and start the game by calling **playGame()** function.